Microsoft Teams and Teams Meetings - Main Page

 Teams is useful for department collaboration, campus-wide communication and online class meetings.

-Note: Students can create Teams Meetings and access all Teams features, but only faculty/staff can create a Team (the collaborative workspace).
+Important Note: Students can create Teams Meetings and access all Teams features, but only faculty/staff can create a Team (the collaborative workspace).
 Faculty advisors can create a Team for RSOs or projects and transfer ownership to a student.

 👉 Watch an MS Teams for Education Webinar